ShadowyLycan990/PvZ2XAPK-deprecated/README.md

 # PvZ 2 XAPK Maker

-A simple xapk file maker by [BP The Humanoid Primal Peashooter](https://github.com/BP-Studio990), based on [Yanshiqwq's xapk-maker](https://github.com/Yanshiqwq/xapk-maker).
+A simple xapk file maker by [BP](https://github.com/BMegaGPea990), based on [Yanshiqwq's xapk-maker](https://github.com/Yanshiqwq/xapk-maker).
 Focused for PvZ 2 mod distribution to ease new users on installing a PvZ 2 mods or archiving some PvZ 2 version as xapk.

 # Warning ⚠
 - You can't use this at Android, MacOS, or Linux because this tool is only for Microsoft Windows.